leaningtech/labs/sites/labs/src/content/showcase/forklab.md

 ## What is ForkLab?

 ForkLab is a client-side execution environment designed to bridge the trust gap when using AI coding assistants.
 It allows developers to safely run, inspect, and verify AI-generated patches and test suites inside isolated, disposable browser containers before adopting the code changes.
+The Meal Deal team was composed of Sachin Sindhe and Joemugen Kirana.

 The project won **2nd Place** at the 2026 AI in the Box Hackathon.